barelyhuman/reaper.im-old/posts/24092020-Setting-up-a-personal-git-server.md

 published: true

 ---

-This post wont have a blog type write up and is just steps I did to get the Git Server working on my raspberry pi.
+This post is not a blog write up and just consists of steps I went through to setup a git server on my home server ( Raspberry Pi, for now).

-Files mods are mentioned below.
+File content is available below.

 1. Setup WIFI - Make sure it auto connects.
 (Default: Debian CLI Wifi)
 2. Install NGINX,FastCGI and Setup gitweb config in `/etc/gitweb.conf`